Antori91/Home_Automation/README.md

          - Two protected "Light/Switch Switches" for Alarm status (Motion Sensor sub type) and Home Intrusion Alert (On/Off sub type).
 Define On/Off actions and Notifications to send email/sms (arm/disarm confirmation messages and intrusion alert message).
 To send SMS, I use Web REST API of the french FREE Telco operator
          - "Light/Switch Switch Media Player" for each (PTZ or non PTZ) camera and one additional "Light/Switch Selector Switch" for each PTZ camera.
 For each "Light/Switch Switch Media Player" camera, define On/Off actions to activate/disactivate motionEye motion detection for this camera.
 For "Light/Switch Selector Switch", define the level names and actions according to the PTZ Camera setpoint commands
          - "Temp + Humidity" for each Temperature sensor and one for Degrees.Days
-         - one "Light/Switch Switch" for Electricity tariff
+         - one "Light/Switch Switch On/Off" for Electricity tariff
          - "P1 Smart Meter" for each heater and one for overall heating index meter
          - One "Light/Switch Selector switch" for Heating main breaker.
 Define the levels OFF/HORSGEL/ECO/CONFORT
          - Two "Light/Switch Selector switches" for Heating Schedule/Start and Heating Schedule/Stop.
 Define the levels according to the heating zone names
          - one "General	Text" to display the heating zones status
          - one "Thermostat SetPoint"
          - two "General Custom Sensors" for Thermal loss and Cooling rate
-         - "Light/Switch Switch" for each lighting zone
+         - "Light/Switch Switch On/Off" for each lighting zone
          - Three "Light/Switch Switch/Smoke Detectors" for Failure status regarding Temperature sensors, Lighting server and Alarm server.
 Define On action and Notifications to send email/sms if failure
      - User variables:
          - Idx=1, "String" and name "HeatersActive" for Heaters status.
 Initial value: {"command" : "activateheaters", "28" : "On", "29" : "On", .... , "34" : "On"} where 28, 29 ....
 34 are Heater IDX number